hpi-schul-cloud/schulcloud-server/apps/server/src/modules/authorization/README.md

 ## Rules

-The rules are implemented with a strategy pattern and is called from the authorisation service.
+The rules are implemented with a strategy pattern and are called from the authorisation service.
 The implementation should solve the authorisation for a domain object based on the executed action.
 It implements a check for which domain object, entity, or additional conditions should be used.